SCU Casa de la Solidaridad

 Casa de la Solidaridad

-The curriculum of the Casa de la Solidaridad program is designed for most undergraduate majors enabling you to meet your graduation requirements with academic credit granted through Santa Clara University or your home institution.
-Your classes will deal with issues in Latin America and will be taught by expert professionals including a local journalist correspondent for The New York Times!
+The curriculum of the Casa de la Solidaridad program is designed with most undergraduate majors in mind, and will enable you to meet your academic requirements with academic credit granted through Santa Clara University or your home institution.
+Students should always consult with their home institution academic advisors and study abroad staff to verify which courses will count at your home institution.

 Not able to stay a whole semester?
 Explore our innovative 10 unit Summer Public Health program.